ahten/codingTasks/Task-T02/README.md

 Task 1 - Hello World

+Objective
++ Understanding the how to take user input, then process the input value and print on screen

 Task Details
 + (1) Create a new Python file in your folder for this task, and call it hello_world.py.